keremkoseoglu/Python-Library/Tic Tac Toe AI/README.md

 file.
 A sample dump file is included.
 As the code plays against humans, it keeps the file updated.

+AI is also able to do board mirroring.
+If it can't find a good move in the *database* (text file), it will rotate & flip the board and seek similar patterns.

 #### Possible improvements

 In a semi-supervised training approach, I could have given the ability to foresee obvious good / bad moves.

-During training, the program makes purely random choices.
-No AI is included here.

-It is possible to mirror previous board states horizontally & vertically during the decision making process, but I neglected this possible improvement.

 It is also possible to re-play lost games by changing one move at a time until the